Nancy Khan

 And then the last shot was to his forehead at a close distance.

-so it would seem that somebody had collected the shell casings and there was one that they had overlooked we were able to see that there was bullet hose in him But it just didn't make sense on why there was nothing broken, no rounds that had gone through because of the shell case and nine millimeter round that they recovered.
+We were able to see that there was bullet hose in him, but it just didn't make sense on why there was nothing broken, no rounds that had gone through because the shell case and nine millimeter round in the recovered.

 It appears that whoever killed Ali removed other items as well.

-It was inside a coat pocket in a closet.
+It was inside a coat pocket in the closet.

 But a quick glance around the home seems to dispel the theory that robbery had been the killer's primary motive.